 For many federal government agencies and public sector organizations, these technologies include Salesforce.
 While the Salesforce platform can serve as a strong foundation for building a variety of applications, it often requires modifications to provide an intuitive, easy-to-use, and accessible experience.

-Making Salesforce accessible with Skuid
+Making Salesforce accessible with Nintex

 Support for key 508 compliance functionality

-For example, any Skuid app will work with a screen reader and can be navigated with just a keyboard.
+For example, any Nintex app will work with a screen reader and can be navigated with just a keyboard.
 The color contrast will be sharp enough, and any labels will be clear and large enough to read.
 A full list of related capabilities around accessibility can be found in our documentation.

 Focus on human-centered design

-At Skuid, we believe that software should work the way people do, not the other way around.
+At Nintex, we believe that software should work the way people do, not the other way around.
 That’s why we embrace human-centered design, the mindset and process that places the user at the center of every decision.

 A fully-accessible application is useless if no one adopts it.
 And believe it or not, poor adoption usually isn’t due to an aversion to change.
 If a new app helps people do their job faster or simply works better, most users will be perfectly willing to make a change.
 Human-centered design aims to deliver apps that people want to use again and again.
 That means frictionless experiences (no unnecessary clicks or logins), clear menus and navigation, and a clean, cohesive look and feel.